JRHaven/Weather-Displayer/README.md

 latest version of Python 3.

 After this, you need to download a program called "cowsay".
 After downloading Python, you can do this from the Pip package manager.
 After ensuring Pip is in your PATH environment variable, you can run ```pip install cowsay``` in an **Administrative** command line.
+You will also need to run ```pip install flask`` in order to install the flask library to run the web frontend, and ```pip install requests``` to install the urllib library, which downloads the JSON contents from the NWS API.

+You may also want to change line 537 in `main.py` from `os.system("clear")` to `os.system("cls")`.

 ### MacOS
 I am not familiar with MacOS, nor do I have a Mac to test this on.
-Basically install Python and Cowsay, then download the project.
+Basically install Python, Cowsay, Flask, and Requests, then download the project.

 ### Linux
 Not much setup should be needed on Linux, the vast majority of distros already have Python installed.
 But if you don't, run: